jondashkyle/slydeSho/readme.md

 });
 ```

 Require Slydesho.
 Create a new instance and pass an array of elements you want to keep track of in the options.
 This example is using jQuery to create that array.
+In the documentation below we'll be referring to `slides` as the namespace, but you can call this anything you like.

 ## Example slideshow